Research Projects for Undergraduates

 Yoojin Oh

-Santiago Laxopa Zapotec fieldwork processing
+Santiago Laxopa Zapotec automatic speech recognition and fieldwork processing

-Mykel Brinkerhoff
+Myke Brinkerhoff

 T-glottalization and strengthening in dialects of American English

-Mykel Brinkerhoff
+Myke Brinkerhoff

 Toshiyuki Ogihara